PEC Announces Need-cum-Merit Based Scholarships For Engineering Students - UrduPoint

 The respective HEI, where student has secured admission in Fall-2020, may also extend additional support to their selected students (financial or in-kind) as partner to PEC initiative.

-About the eligibility criteria, the official informed that the student must had secured admission in PEC accredited/approved undergraduate engineering programs (enlisted on PEC website).
+About the eligibility criteria, the official informed, the student must had secured admission in PEC accredited/approved undergraduate engineering programs (enlisted on PEC website).

 The student must complete the application in all respects and submit through the respective university at the address Secretary/Registrar, PEC Head Office at Ataturk Avenue.
 Email scholarship@PEC.org.pk; web: www.pec.org.pk/scholarhsip.aspx.
 Phone no: 051-2276225/2829311; UAN (051) 111-111-732.